gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/SecRisk Report/SecRisk Report/main.typ

 - _RS.AN-8_: Estimate and validate the magnitude of the incident's impact.
 Validating the impact of security incidents enables informed decision-making.

 ==== Human Risk Analysis

+The AI's analysis of incident analysis controls is on the right track but lacks depth in a few key areas when compared to the NIST framework.
+While it touches on root cause analysis, data preservation, and impact assessment, it fails to emphasize the importance of collaboration across teams, contextual analysis specific to Acme's environment, and the need for a strong forensic readiness plan.
+The AI also misses the mark on highlighting continuous improvement based on lessons learned and timely reporting to stakeholders.
+To fully align with NIST standards, the analysis should provide a more comprehensive view of incident analysis that goes beyond just the basic controls mentioned.

 == Recover